 The range of an RFID system is tailored for each application in which it is used.
 In a library, where high-frequency RFID systems are used, they read tags that are no more than a few inches to a few feet away, allowing for accurate item processing.
 In a large warehouse, systems need to be able to read tags that are on pallets up to 15 feet away or moving along conveyance systems at a high rate and utilize ultra-high frequency RFID technology to accomplish this.

-RFID has a couple of advantages over using barcode technology.
+RFID in libraries have a couple of advantages over using barcode technology.
 Each time a barcoded item is checked in or out, the user or staff member must present it individually to the reader and align it with a scanner.
 This is a time-consuming process compared to RFID technology, which allows several items to be processed at once without requiring alignment.
 Barcoded items sometimes require multiple scans before they are read.
 And barcodes can be scratched or rendered unreadable due to normal wear-and-tear, due to their placement on the outside of a library item.

-How does RFID benefit library visitors?
+How does RFID in libraries benefit visitors?